rgardler-msft/InnovationEngine/docs/README.md

 Looking for domain-specific samples?
 Explore the curated scenario directories under `../examples/` (AKS, authentication, VM operations, and more).
 Each folder pairs narrative Markdown with runnable commands tailored to that workload.

 If you build a new scenario, add it alongside the closest domain example and reference it from this guide so future authors can discover it quickly.

+## Example Author → Production Flow
+The sequence below shows how executable docs typically move from a draft to running in production environments.
+Use the IE CLI where noted and your normal repo tooling for the rest.

+1. **Author** – Write or update the Markdown scenario and run `ie inspect my-doc.md` to confirm the structure, prerequisite annotations, and descriptions look right before executing anything destructive.
+See [Authoring-With-Copilot.md](Authoring-With-Copilot.md) for deeper guidance on structuring content and leveraging assistants during this phase.
+2. **Test** – Validate all `expected_results` blocks locally with `ie test my-doc.md`.
+This executes each code block in a sandbox, comparing actual output to the embedded expectations so you can tighten similarity thresholds early; refer to [specs/test-reporting.md](specs/test-reporting.md) for expectations, similarity scoring, and troubleshooting tips.
+3. **Publish** – Commit the validated doc alongside any prerequisite files and open a PR.
+Augment your repo by wiring a GitHub Action (or equivalent CI job) that runs `ie test` against the PR to block regressions before review completes—see the CI recommendations in [Executable-Doc-Quickstart.md#next-steps](Executable-Doc-Quickstart.md#next-steps).
+4. **Execute** – After merge, run the scenario with `ie execute my-doc.md` to provision resources in the target subscription or cluster.
+Provide per-run values with repeated `--var NAME=value` flags whenever the scenario exposes inputs; [modesOfOperation.md](modesOfOperation.md) covers execute semantics versus other modes.
+5. **Env-capture** – Export the resulting configuration into a reusable script: `ie env-config > ie-env.sh`.
+Consumers can `source ie-env.sh` to hydrate their shells, and you can optionally add `--prefix` if you only want a subset of variables—see [environmentVariables.md](environmentVariables.md) for naming patterns and additional tooling.
+6. **Test (post-deploy)** – Use your team’s established QA/validation processes to exercise the freshly provisioned environment (integration tests, smoke tests, monitoring checkpoints, etc.).
+The goal is to verify the workload itself, so lean on your existing QA runbooks even though there is no IE-specific document for this stage yet.
+7. **Export script** – Create a fully standalone shell script with `ie to-bash my-doc.md > deploy.sh` so automation systems without the IE runtime can execute the scenario; consult [modesOfOperation.md#to-bash-mode](modesOfOperation.md#to-bash-mode) for details.
+In most cases you will pair this script with the captured `ie-env.sh` file so both the actions and their parameters travel together.
+8. **Production** – Feed `deploy.sh` (plus the env file) into your production release pipeline or change-management tooling, following the CI/CD integration advice in [Executable-Doc-Quickstart.md#next-steps](Executable-Doc-Quickstart.md#next-steps).
+The pipeline becomes responsible for scheduling, approvals, and auditing while the generated artifacts keep the actual deployment steps deterministic.
   2.

   3. [Build a Hello World script](tutorial/README.md)